ucan-wg/spec/README.md

 The set of capabilities delegated by a UCAN is called its "authority."
 This functions as a declarative description of delegated abilities.

-Merging capability authoritys MUST follow set semantics, where the result includes all capabilities from the input authoritys.
+Merging capability authorities MUST follow set semantics, where the result includes all capabilities from the input authorities.
 Since broader capabilities automatically include narrower ones, this process is always additive.
-Capability authoritys can be combined in any order, with the result always being at least as broad as each of the original authoritys.
+Capability authorities can be combined in any order, with the result always being at least as broad as each of the original authorities.

 ``` plaintext
                  ┌───────────────────┐  ─┐